Table of Contents

 Once you’ve performed all the system checks, find yourself a quiet room.
 Put your PC, your writing material (only for the Speaking section), and your ID on a desk.
 You are ready to take the test!

-What is the experience of the IELTS online Indicator like?
+What is the experience of the IELTS Indicator Test like?

 The login instructions for the test are the same as the steps you follow during the ‘Readiness Check’ prior to the exam.
 Only now, after you’ve finished reading the instructions, you will have the option to adjust your screen and begin the test.

-The IELTS online Indicator exam is not very different from the test conducted at an IELTS test center.
+The IELTS Indicator Test is not very different from the test conducted at an IELTS test center.

-The British Council has released a helpful guide for students to go through before they take the exam.
+The British Council has released a helpful guide for students to go through before they take the IELTS Indicator Test.
 It has instructions on how to adjust the test screen, start the test, and navigate your way through the exam.
 It gives instructions on how to answer each question type in different sections.

 “It’s true – we’re all accustomed to using writing materials.
 Not being able to make notes feels like a setback.
 But you will have the flexibility to go back and change your answers.”